shfd27/DiscordBot/README.md

 #### for windows
 3.download ffmpeg from ffmpeg.
 4.unzip ffmpeg
-5.open command shell as an administrator and enter setx Path "%Path%; &lt your ffmpeg dir path &gt \bin"
+5.open command shell as an administrator and enter setx Path "%Path%; &lt; your ffmpeg dir path &gt; \bin"
 (or set ffmpeg dir path to Environment Variables-User variables Path)

 #### for linux